 I was afraid.

 I was afraid of not being good enough, afraid of allowing others to see the real me, afraid of loss and pain and rejection and owning my strengths.
 Afraid of the next bad thing that lay around the bend.
 Fear has been a common refrain in my life.
-It’s a common thread in my clients’ lives too.
+It’s a common thread for many of my clients too.

 In late 2018 I had an interesting experience in which I saw “in my mind’s eye” a big gaping wound being stitched up and heard the clear, resounding thought: “This is no longer your story.
 You will write a new story.”

 I thought I knew what this meant.
 I thought it meant that 2019 would feel amazing, joyful, refreshing.
 But what it meant was that I would walk my son home.
 That as a family we would walk him through crisis and the end of his short life on earth, then walk without him through the thick wilds of grief and trauma and somehow not lose our footing.

-Today I can look back over the decades of my life and see the truth – I was incredibly brave, strong, and courageous all along.
+Today I can look back over the decades of my life and witness the truth – I was incredibly brave, strong, and courageous all along.
 All the stubborn work I’ve done over the years is what has kept me rooted and resilient through the fiercest storm of my life.
 It is what allows me to show up imperfectly – on purpose in every season, to use my voice in service to my beautiful clients and community, to find purpose, wholeness, and joy in the midst of this incredibly beautiful and messy life of mine.

 Some of us walk through life feeling bad, broken, wrong, or never quite enough.
 The truth is, I was wired on purpose as a highly sensitive soul.
 My son was wired on purpose as a highly sensitive soul.
 You are knit together on purpose.
 Feeling at times like we don’t fit well into this noisy, busy world has nothing to do with being “wrong” and everything to do with living in a world that isn’t skilled at honouring diversity.